 In the same year, Andreu de Haldanstone of Edinburghshire rendered homage to King Edward I after his conquest of Scotland.
 In the same century, the name had often been shortened to Alston, and in some cases lengthened to Haldanston.
 The Scottish branch at Craig Head in Lanarkshire and at Westerton in Dumbartonshire also assumed the spelling of Auldston and Alstounes.

-Important Dates for the Alstone family
+Early History of the Alstone family

 This web page shows only a small excerpt of our Alstone research.
 Another 158 words (11 lines of text) covering the years 1667, 1684, 1687, 1681, 1905 and 1683 are included under the topic Early Alstone History in all our PDF Extended History products and printed products wherever possible.